What to look for in your GP telephony supplier

 - No appointments notification, so that they are told through an automated message if no appointments are available that day.

-- Automatic queue busting/callback, so that patients get a callback if lines are busy.
+- Automatic Patient Callback, so that patients get a callback if lines are busy.

 - Multi-language support, so that speakers of non-English languages can effectively access GP services.

 - Natural language speech recognition and interactive voice response, to make calls to the practice as efficient as possible for the patient.